 At the end of the study, results showed significant improvements in the lactoferrin group.
-Inflammatory lesion counts decreased by 38.6 percent, while total lesion counts decreased by 23.1 percent compared to the non-lactoferrin group.
+Lesion counts decreased by 38.6 percent, while total lesion counts decreased by 23.1 percent compared to the non-lactoferrin group.
 Acne grade went down by 20.3 percent compared to the placebo group.
 Sebum content went down by 31.1 percent in the lactoferrin group.
 The lactoferrin group also showed decreased amounts of triacylglycerols and free fatty acids, which correlated with significant decreases in sebum content, acne grade, and acne lesion count.

 In another randomized, double-blind, placebo-controlled study, 168 participants between the ages of 13 and 40 were given either a capsule formulation of lactoferrin, vitamin E, and zinc or a placebo.
 Participants took these capsules twice a day for a period of three months.
 A total of 164 of the participants finished the study according to the protocol.
 The results showed that the lactoferrin group exhibited a significant median percent reduction of total lesions at just two weeks into the study.
 The maximum reduction occurred at the 10-week mark.
-The 10-week mark also saw a maximum reduction in comedones and inflammatory lesions.
+The 10-week mark also saw a maximum reduction in comedones and lesions.
 Sebum scores also improved at week 12.

 How to Take Lactoferrin for Acne

 As mentioned, lactoferrin can be found in smaller quantities in cow milk.
 However, some studies suggest a link between dairy and acne.
 Dairy may irritate your acne and make it worse.
 Thankfully, lactoferrin is available in oral supplements, as well as existing naturally in bovine (cow) colostrum.